 Laura: Its influence is tremendous, in terms of how the individual relates to itself and other people.
 In the end, clothes give you a big clue about someone’s personality.

 Ainhoa: Even if fashion doesn’t speak completely for us, our general appearance contributes a lot to our way of being.
 I don’t believe it stipulates exactly who we are, however, I believe fashion is part of our identity, considering we are the ones who choose which style to follow.

 Since we’re discussing individualism, let’s talk about influencers.
 Is there anyone you consider a big reference for the industry?

 Laura: I think each influencer is a reference for a certain group of people, everyone has their audience.
 For me, that would be Chiara Ferragni.

 Ainhoa: As a consumer of social media, I find myself influenced by influencers.
 Yet I always try to distinguish between genuine content and advertising.
 I understand influencers live on brand partnerships, but I always try to keep what influences me as real and sincere as possible.

 Now that we know your views on the industry, how would you like to contribute to this world?

-Laura: I would like to be able to show who I am, rather than creating something for everyone else.
-I'd like to conceive something special for a specific target that wants to stand out.
+Laura: I would like to be able to show who I am, rather than create something for everyone else.
+I’d like to conceive something special for a specific target that wants to stand out.